 Biotechnology is a blend of analog bios and digital techne, so ‘[b]iotechnology is foundational to our postdigital condition, inasmuch our postdigital condition creates conditions for development of biotechnology’ (Peters, Jandrić, and Hayes 2020).
 These days, the rapidly developing field of bioart opens up numerous ethical and other questions arising from the dialectic between biological and informational systems.
 What do you make of such direction of development of the postdigital idea?
 Can you say more about possible contributions of bioart to postdigital thought?

-FC:
+FC: I have to pass on the question because I’m not knowledgeable enough on the subject of biotechnology.
+As far as bio art is concerned, I however perceive that it is in the same institutional isolation, and even happening in more or less the same institutions, as digital/media art before post-digital and Post-Internet arts broke up the contemporary-versus-media art dualism.

 PJ: Technologies are constitutive parts of capitalism.
 Based on their focus, recent authors have described various transformations of capitalism using concepts such as data capitalism (Fuchs 2019), algorithmic capitalism (Peters and Jandrić 2018: 32), communicative capitalism (Dean 2009; Ford 2018), surveillance capitalism (Zuboff 2019), technoscientific capitalism (Birch and Muniesa 2020), and high tech and low pay capitalism (Marcy 2009).
 Coming ‘after mercantile, industrial, and knowledge capitalisms’ (Peters 2012: 105), bioinformational capitalism is ‘based on a self-organizing and self-replicating code that harnesses both the results of the information and new biology revolutions and brings them together in a powerful alliance’ (Peters 2012: 105).